-Connectors that link the computer to peripherals or power sources (e.g., the battery on a vehicle mounted computer) are another important variable to reliability.
+Connectors that link the computer to peripherals or power sources (e.g., the battery on a vehicle-mounted computer) are another important variable to reliability.
 Most connectors clip into place.
 Screw-in connectors are less common, but are a superior choice for cold environments.
-Not only does the screw threading provide a stronger connection that is less likely to detach, it provides a seal against moisture that can damage the connector.
+Not only does the screw threading provide a stronger connection that is less likely to detach, it provides more compression force for a better seal against moisture.